Mariner 36 in Falmouth in November 2019

 Fiberglass Work

 This web page describes remaining fiberglass work.
 Completed fiberglass work is describe in the Completed Fiberglass Work and Painting web page.
-At this point the planned fiberglass work is all interior to bilge or other non-visible areas.
+At this point the planned fiberglass work is almost all interior to bilge or other non-visible areas.

 Aft drainage area and aft dorades